 I can understand why because auctions are an emotional and exciting event.

-And even after bidding at hundreds and hundreds of auctions I must admit I still get that surge of adrenaline every time I bid.
+And even after bidding at hundreds and hundreds of auctions, I must admit I still get that surge of adrenaline every time I bid.

-But auctions can also a psychological battle, so it’s important to have a strategy in place to give you the best chance of winning on the day.
+But auctions can also be a psychological battle, so it’s important to have a strategy in place to give you the best chance of winning on the day.

-It’s interesting that sometimes many prospective buyers don’t want to make a bid and some let the property pass in to another buyer.
+It’s interesting that sometimes many prospective buyers don’t want to make a bid and some let the property pass to another buyer.

 Then, you see, they’ll hang around after the auction, hoping a deal isn’t reached so they can jump in and negotiate the bargain of the century – alas, this is usually a terrible tactic.